ucl-team-8/ucl-team-8.github.io/index.md

 ## Visualization

 ### Node Feeds

 To discover any important data, we first used a node application to analyze the data from the feeds.
 The application calculated how often the value in a column is not null.
 Hence, we know which columns we can use reliably.

-//TODO: Daniel can you add stuff?
+    TODO: Daniel can you add stuff?

 ### Visualization 1.0

 Understanding what the column headings mean was one part however actually understanding what the data means is another.
 We started going through the data by hand however this seemed to be inefficient.
 Therefore we started researching visualization technologies, like D3, to get a clear view on everything and identify common inconsistencies that our algorithm needs to be able to handle.

 For this visualization, we used D3 and we kept the UI relatively simple.
 In the top left corner, you can choose which Rolling Stock you want to analyze by selecting the appropriate gps_car_id.
 Then we display all of the GPS Reports of that Rolling Stock in the left column, ordered by time.
 We also state the type of the report and the Tiploc code of where the report was generated.